Perge Ancient City

 Read more

+Perge originated as a Hittite settlement before becoming one of the most powerful cities in the ancient Pamphylia region.
 Its strategic location, set back from the coast to avoid pirate raids yet connected to the sea via the Kestros River, allowed it to flourish as a center of trade and culture.

-When Alexander the Great arrived, the city opened its gates without a fight, marking the beginning of its transformation into a Hellenistic and later Roman powerhouse.\n\nThe ruins visible today largely reflect the city’s Roman peak, a time when Perge was renowned for its sophisticated urban planning and grand public works.
+When Alexander the Great arrived, the city opened its gates without a fight, marking the beginning of its transformation into a Hellenistic and later Roman powerhouse.

 The city was famous for its massive stadium, which held 12,000 spectators, and its unique colonnaded street featuring a central water channel designed to cool the air.
+This era also saw the rise of influential figures like the female administrator Plancia Magna, who funded many of the city's most impressive monuments.

+Perge holds a significant place in early Christian history as the first stop for Saint Paul on his missionary journey through Asia Minor.
 The city served as a vital religious hub, transitioning from the worship of Artemis Pergaia to becoming a prominent bishopric.

-Visitors can still trace the paths where these historical shifts occurred, moving from the grand Hellenistic gates to the remains of early Byzantine churches.\n\nUnlike many ruins that offer only isolated buildings, Perge provides a complete blueprint of an ancient metropolis.
+Visitors can still trace the paths where these historical shifts occurred, moving from the grand Hellenistic gates to the remains of early Byzantine churches.

-The sheer scale of the site allows travelers to walk through the actual residential, commercial, and social quarters of a city that once rivaled Ephesus in its beauty and influence." }
+Unlike many ruins that offer only isolated buildings, Perge provides a complete blueprint of an ancient metropolis.
+The sheer scale of the site allows travelers to walk through the actual residential, commercial, and social quarters of a city that once rivaled Ephesus in its beauty and influence.

 Rhythmic row of columns along a narrow ancient path